-Phillip Sycamore retires from his full time office as a Circuit Judge, Tribunals Chamber President and Deputy Vice President of Tribunals on 31st March 2020.
+Phillip Sycamore retired from his full time office as a Circuit Judge, Tribunals Chamber President and Deputy Vice President of Tribunals on 31st March 2020.
 One of the first Solicitor Higher Court Advocates, Phillip was in private practice from 1975 to 2001, specialising in professional negligence and regulatory/disciplinary work.

 He was President of the Law Society of England and Wales from 1997 to 1998.
 Phillip was appointed as a Circuit Judge in 2001 and as a Chamber President and Judge of the Upper Tribunal in 2008.
-Since 2010 he has sat as a Judge of the High Court in the Administrative
+Since 2010 he sat as a Judge of the High Court in the Administrative

 Court and Queens Bench Division.
 He has been a Senior Judicial Appointments Commissioner since 2014 and will finish his term of office as a Commissioner in the Spring of 2020.

 Maggie works with many public and private sector organisations at a senior level on leadership development, cultural change and organizational development.
 She has held a number of senior roles including being a member of several high profile Government and EU task groups and has represented the UK in Greece and Hong Kong.
 From 2001-2007 Maggie was a Civil Service Commissioner.
 Maggie is a Fellow of the City & Guilds Institute, a trustee of the Kerry Nicholls Dance Company and a Governor of the South Bank Arts Centre.